You are here

-This series of community parks, including Lincoln, Stanton and Folger Parks as well as the historic Eastern Market, were developed to provide leisure resources in the neighborhood of Capitol Hill.
-Journey to the first three for outdoor fun, then take to the market to purchase some of its delicious eats.
+This series of community parks, including Lincoln, Stanton, Marion and Folger parks, were developed to provide leisure resources in the neighborhood of Capitol Hill.
+Journey to the these parks for outdoor fun, then stop by Eastern Market to purchase some of its delicious eats.

-Ford's Theatre, the theatre where President Abraham Lincoln was assassinated, serves as an active theatre and a collection of sites documenting Lincoln’s life and legacy - and it’s a national park.
-Visitors may tour the theatre, museum, the Peterson House (the house where Lincoln officially perished) and the Center for Education and Leadership.
+Ford's Theatre, where President Abraham Lincoln was assassinated, serves as an active theater and a national historic site documenting Lincoln’s life and legacy.
+Visitors may tour the theater and museum, as well as Peterson House (the house where Lincoln officially perished).
 You will leave with a better understanding of one of the greatest American presidents.

 Located in northern Virginia (just a 15-minute drive from DC), Great Falls Park showcases the Potomac River in truly breathtaking fashion.
 The official Great Falls consist of the flowing river crashing over visually arresting rocks and cliffs, then through what is known as the Mather Gorge.
 One glimpse of the falls and you'll want to make a lasting mental snapshot.
 Park visitors can hike along six different trails on the park’s grounds, including the River Trail, which is your best bet for spectacular views of Mather Gorge.